agraef/raptor-lua/README.md

 Dept. of Music-Informatics
 Johannes Gutenberg University (JGU) Mainz, Germany

 The raptor6.pd patch implements an experimental arpeggiator program based on the mathematical music theories of the contemporary composer and computer music pioneer Clarence Barlow.
 This is already the 6th iteration of this program, now ported to Lua so that it can be run easily with any Pd version.
-Compared to earlier versions, it also features a much cleaner source code and many noticeable improvements, including more robust timing, MIDI clock sync, and a built-in looper.
+Compared to earlier versions, it also features a much cleaner source code and many noticeable improvements, including more robust timing, proper MIDI clock sync, and a built-in looper.
 We recommend running this patch with [Purr Data][], Jonathan Wilkes' modern Pd flavor, as it has all the required externals including Pd-Lua on board, and the layout of the GUI has been optimized for that version.
-But the patch should also work fine in "vanilla" [Pd][] if you have the [Pd-Lua][] and [Zexy][] externals installed (a version of Pd-Lua for Lua 5.3 or later is required, you can find this under the given URL).
+But the patch should also work fine in "vanilla" [Pd][] if you have [Pd-Lua][] and [Zexy][] installed. **NB:** A version of Pd-Lua for Lua 5.3 or later is required, you can find this [here](https://agraef.github.io/pd-lua/); Zexy can be installed from [Deken][].
 The screenshot below shows the patch running in Purr Data.

 <img src="raptor6.png" alt="raptor6" style="zoom: 67%;" />

 Raptor is quite advanced as arpeggiators go, it's really a full-blown algorithmic composition tool, although it offers the usual run-of-the-mill deterministic and random arpeggios as well.
 But the real magic starts when you turn on `raptor` mode and start playing around with the parameters in the panel.
 The algorithm behind Raptor is briefly sketched out in my [ICMC 2006 paper][] (cf. Section 8), and you'll find some practical information to get you started below.
-But if you'd like to get a deeper understanding of how the algorithm actually works, you'll have to dive into the source code and read Barlow's article in the [Ratio book][] for now.
+But if you'd like to get a deeper understanding of how the algorithm actually works, you'll have to dive into the source code and read Barlow's article in the [Ratio book][].

 Using the patch is easy enough, however.
 Hook up your MIDI keyboard and synthesizer to Pd's MIDI input and output, respectively, press the green `play` button and just play some chords.
-I'm mostly using Raptor with a MIDI guitar and a [Nektar PACER][] foot pedal these days, so the patch is somewhat tailored to that use case, but it also works fine with just a MIDI keyboard and a free software synth such as [Qsynth][].
+I'm mostly driving Raptor with a MIDI guitar and a [Nektar PACER][] foot pedal these days, so the patch is somewhat tailored to that use case, but it also works fine with just a MIDI keyboard and a free software synth such as [Qsynth][].

 This project is still work in progress.
 In particular, the included presets need some work, but hey, you get them for free, so feel free to modify and use them for whatever purpose! ;-) Bug reports and other contributions are welcome.
-I'm always curious about music made with my programs, so please do send me links to music produced with Raptor!
+I'm always curious about uses of my programs, so please do send me links to music produced with Raptor!

 ## Getting Started